Yate Town Council Offices / Poole Court

 The Town Council Offices are situated in Poole Court, Yate, which was built in the early 1850’s.
 Originally, it was a grand family home, situated in the middle of green fields just off Turnpike Road, which is now Station Road.

-Telephone: 01454 866506
+Tel : 01454 866506

 History of Poole Court

 In 1879, Kelly’s Directory listed the house as one of notable properties in Yate.
-At that time, it was occupied by Mr Richard Roljamb-Hill and the Hill family of Bristol Shipping fame.
+At that time, it was occupied by Mr Richard Roljamb-Hill and the Hill family of Bristol shipping fame.

 The last member of the Hill family to live in Poole Court was Charles Gathorn-Hill, a prominent local figure.